Rem170608/ticket-system/README.md

 Web Application

 ## Description
-This is a rework of the [Vibecoded Ticket System](https://github.com/Vibecoded) for ÜK 187.
+This is a rework of the Vibecoded Ticket Systemfor ÜK 187.
 It supports creating, tracking, and managing tickets in real time with both **backend** and **frontend** functionality.

 ## Technology Stack
 - npm